-James Grennan is a Partner in the Corporate and M&A practice and Head of A&L Goodbody’s Insurance Group.
+James Grennan is a partner in A&L Goodbody's Corporate department and Head of the Insurance group.
 From 1995 to 1999 James managed A&L Goodbody’s London office.

 His area of particular expertise is the insurance industry.
 His practice embraces all aspects of insurance law and regulation including the set up and authorisation of insurers, ongoing regulation, the provision of cross-border services, sale and purchase of insurance companies and insurance businesses, captive insurance, authorisation and regulation of insurance intermediaries, contracts, regulatory investigations and enforcement actions and statutory compensation schemes.
 He advises life and non-life insurers, health insurers, reinsurers, captives and intermediaries.